-The RE/MAX Israel has more than 100 offices in the country, including a licensed office in the West Bank settlement Ma'ale Adumim.158 It is a franchisee of RE/MAX, a publicly listed U.S.-based multinational real estate company that states to be among the leading franchisors in the real estate sector globally.159
+The RE/MAX Israel has more than 100 offices in the country, including a licensed office in the West Bank settlement Ma'ale Adumim.
+It is a franchisee of RE/MAX, a publicly listed U.S.-based multinational real estate company that states to be among the leading franchisors in the real estate sector globally.

 At the time of writing, the RE/MAX Israel among others offered real estate in the West Bank settlements of Kokhav Ya'akov and Geva Binyamin, and the settlement neighbourhoods Ramot Gimel and Gilo in East Jerusalem.
-160 In addition, apartments for rent are offered in the settlement neighbourhoods Givat Hamivtar and Ramat Eshkol.
-161 The franchisor RE/MAX offers the same properties on its global website.
-162 For example a property in Kokhav Ya'akov is listed as "Kokhav Ya'akov, Israel, Jerusalem and the South".
-163
+In addition, apartments for rent are offered in the settlement neighbourhoods Givat Hamivtar and Ramat Eshkol.
+The franchisor RE/MAX offers the same properties on its global website.
+For example a property in Kokhav Ya'akov is listed as "Kokhav Ya'akov, Israel, Jerusalem and the South".

 In a reaction to a campaign by a U.S. based anti-settlement advocacy group, Code Pink, the company's headquarters clarified in 2014 that it sold the franchise rights for Europe, including Israel, in 1995.
 The same year, RE/MAX Europe sold the rights to use the brand name to the owner of RE/MAX Israel, Mr. Raskin.
 Consequently, RE/MAX headquarters claimed it "has no contractual agreement with RE/MAX Israel."
 In June 2016, the Chief Executive Officer of RE/MAX global operations, Dave Liniger, stated in a letter to the Presbyterian Church (U.S.) that it had recently taken action to ensure that it "will no longer receive any income from the sale of Jewish-settlement properties in the West Bank."
 No further clarifications on what this entails were provided.
-In reaction to the statement by the CEO of RE/MAX Israel that the decision by its franchisor "has zero impact on anything we are doing", a spokesperson of RE/MAX global operations stated in July 2016 that the company [...] is now determining the specifics of a financial arrangement with the region."
-Is now determining the specifics of a financial arrangement with the region."
+In reaction to the statement by the CEO of RE/MAX Israel that the decision by its franchisor "has zero impact on anything we are doing", a spokesperson of RE/MAX global operations stated in July 2016 that the company "[...] is now determining the specifics of a financial arrangement with the region."